AI Use Cases/Law Firms

 Revenue & Operational Impact

-Cloud spend for mid-market law firms averages 8-12% of IT budgets and grows 18-24% annually - faster than revenue growth.
-Unoptimized eDiscovery infrastructure alone consumes 40-50% of cloud spend on large litigation matters, yet 25-35% of that capacity sits idle post-discovery.
+Cloud spend at mid-market firms tends to grow faster than revenue, and eDiscovery infrastructure is often the biggest single driver - Relativity workspaces provisioned for large litigation matters that keep billing long after discovery closes.
+The working assumption this page uses: a meaningful share of eDiscovery capacity sits idle post-discovery, unnoticed until the quarterly audit.
 Realization rates suffer when non-billable administrative overhead - including cloud resource justification and dispute resolution - eats into partner time.
 Clients demanding fixed-fee arrangements force firms to absorb cost overruns, directly eroding practice group profitability and associate leverage ratios.

 Why Generic Tools Fail